4lex4/scantailor-advanced/README.md

  **Warning!** More threads requires more memory to use.
 Exclude situations of that to be overflowed.

 * ##### Full control over settings on output
- This feature enables to control white margins, normalizing illumination before binarization, normalizing illumination in color areas options, Savitzky-Golay and morphological smoothing on output in any mode (of course, those setting that can be applied in the current mode).
+ This feature enables to control cut margins, normalizing illumination before binarization, normalizing illumination in color areas options, Savitzky-Golay and morphological smoothing on output in any mode (of course, those setting that can be applied in the current mode).